 We then went to see some apartments at the Wohnpark, the former Odenwaldschule.
 Some apartments had steep roof lines which made it difficult to even put a closet in the room.
 Others were too small for our needs.
 But we liked the project, the area and the general feel of the houses.
 After a few trips to look at more apartments, I asked the rental manger until they had renovated an apartment for our needs, did they gave a temporary place we might rent.
 We explained we had to leave our current home by the end of the month.

 They were very relaxed and kind and had a few options they presented.
 One place Amanjot and I went to we thought was okay.
 A few days later they called and said we could rent this apartment and they would get it ready in one week.
 They would empty, clean, and add a little paint.
 We signed the contract, got the keys, and got our first look at our new home for more than two minutes.
 Since we had quickly seen it, our memory was not so accurate.
 It was bigger than we remembered.

 We quickly arranged with a moving company and began switching our internet service and canceling contracts we would not need any longer, and all the change of address business, especially with the city.
 These things must be properly done.
 It was a wild time since we only signed the contract for our new home ten days before we had to move out of our old home.

 Ober-Hambach and the Odenwaldschule have welcomed us in many ways.
 We keep meeting new people in the area, some with great dogs, some with wonderful horses, and some just people.
 We feel a strong connection to this area and want to stay in this little village.

-Photo: Our home in the Goethe Haus is 110 years old.
+Photo: Our home in the 110 years old Goethe Haus.
 Our apartment is in the middle with the terrace.